hashobject/blog.hashobject.com/resources/posts/20130603-clojure-webapp-with-https-support-on-amazon-beanstalk.md

 I recommend reading this [blog post](http://www.ctdean.com/2012/04/10/aws-beanstalk-on-clojure.html) and using [lein-beanstalk](https://github.com/weavejester/lein-beanstalk) plugin.

-Basically you will be able to deploy you app using following command: `lein beanstalk deploy prod`.
+Basically you will be able to deploy you app using following command:
+`lein beanstalk deploy prod`
-Where `prod` is the name of you environment that you need to specify creating Beanstalk app.
+Where 'prod' is the name of you environment that you need to specify creating Beanstalk app.

 Creating Amazon Beanstalk application is easy.
-Just follow official [docs](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Java.html).
+Just follow [official docs](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_Java.html).
 You can choose Tomcat 6 or Tomcat 7 as container (both 32 and 64 bit).